gameontext/gameon/README.md

    * Notes:
       * the Vagrantfile updates the .bashrc for the vagrant user to set `DOCKER_MACHINE_NAME=vagrant` to tweak script behavior for use with vagrant.
-      * VM provisioning will perform the next two steps on your behalf.
+      * VM provisioning will perform the next two (applicable) steps on your behalf.

 4. (Kubernetes only) [Create or retrieve credentials for your cluster](kubernetes/README.md#set-up-a-kubernetes-cluster)